About absolute risk

-In the past, your chance of getting cardiovascular disease was measured by looking at your risk factors one at a time, for example, blood pressure or cholesterol.
-We now know that risk factors work together to increase or decrease your overall chance of getting cardiovascular disease, and that we need to measure all of your risk factors together.
-The absolute risk calculator on this website does just that.
+Risk factors, like blood pressure and cholesterol, work together to increase or decrease your overall chance of getting cardiovascular disease, and that we need to measure all of your risk factors together.
+The absolute risk calculator helps health professionals to consider multiple risk factors.

-If you are 45 years or older (or 35 years and older if you are of Aboriginal or Torres Strait Islander background) you can use the calculator to find out your absolute “heart and stroke” risk score.
-Your score will tell you your chance of getting heart, stroke and blood vessel disease in the next five years.
-When you find out your score, you will need to ask your doctor what it means and how you can take steps to reduce your chance to getting cardiovascular disease.
+If you are 45+ years (or 30+ years for Aboriginal or Torres Strait Islander people), the calculator can help your GP to calculate your absolute “heart and stroke” risk score.
+The score will indicate your chance of getting cardiovascular disease in the next five years, and your doctor can explain what it means and how you can take steps to reduce your risk.

 What does your risk score mean?

-If your risk score was calculated to be more than 15%, you are thought to be at high risk of getting heart, stroke or blood vessel disease (cardiovascular disease) in the next five years.
+If your risk score was calculated to be more than 15%, you are thought to be at high risk of getting cardiovascular disease in the next five years.
 That means if everyone with a risk score of more than 15% was grouped together, about 1 in 7 would get cardiovascular disease within the next 5 years.

 If your risk score is between 10—15%, you are thought to be at moderate risk of getting cardiovascular disease in the next five years.
 If your risk score is less than 10%, you are thought to be at low risk of getting cardiovascular disease in the next five years.

-Whatever your risk score today, remember that it can change depending on what actions you take to lead a healthy life.
-The booklet Manage your heart and stroke risk may also help you understand your absolute risk.
+Whatever your risk score today, remember that it can change depending on what actions you take.
+The booklet Manage your heart and stroke risk may help you understand and reduce your risk.